19hours/sg-statutes/Acts/Securities and Futures Act.md

 (c) an identification of any previous supplementary document lodged with the Authority in relation to the offer or invitation; and

-(d) a statement that it is to be read together with the prospectus or profile statement it supplements and any previous supplementary document.
+(d) a statement that it is to be read together with the prospectus or profile statement it supplements and any previous supplementary document .

 (3) At the beginning of a replacement document, there shall be —